harish9899100/first_repository/README.md

-# first_repository
-this is my first repository for my practice it's make for my practice changes to learn pull
+this is first file in first_repository and simple name is README.md simple text file for wrighting some text